India’s Herbal Beverage Boom: Advanced Ayurvedic Drink Formulation for Gen Z Wellness

 Quick 50ml functional shots with neem, manjistha, gotu kola, shatavari, and collagen peptides cater to Gen Z’s beauty-from-within trend.

-Unique Trends Shaping the Future of Ayurvedic Drinks
+Unique Trends Shaping the Future Of Ayurvedic Drinks

 Hyper-Personalization with Dosha AI